 Once you have a sense of how you can best contribute to organizations and the types you’d like to work for, now you have to find the ones that would be a good fit for you, using the many online resources available and your own professional network.

 This stage may be the most important aspect of your job search and your overall career satisfaction.
 Getting the inside scoop about what it’s like to work for a particular company, or in a particular role, before you decide to apply or to accept a position, will make your job search more efficient and effective.
 You’ll discover which companies and jobs won't be a good fit for you and what specific companies are looking for in their applicants.
 You’ll make connections in those companies that can help you learn about openings before they are posted on jobs boards.

 Online research: Check how employees review their employers at online sites.
 Following a company’s social media presence is another way to familiarize yourself with an organization and its culture.

-Online networking: LinkedIn is currently the single best platform to grow and engage your professional network.
+Online networking: Grow and engage your professional network through platforms like LinkedIn, Facebook, and more.
 Build your brand through publishing tools and use advanced search tools to identify RPCVs working in the roles you want to pursue.
 It's the best way to efficiently find and connect with professionals you think would be helpful in forming and attaining your career goals.

 Career chats: After connecting with someone online or at an event, a 15-20 minute follow-up career chat, or informational interview, is a great way to have your detailed questions answered.
 Remember, career chats are about you collecting information to help you make informed decisions as you apply to jobs and decide among opportunities.
 This is also a chance to develop relationships with professionals in the field.
 These contacts may eventually serve as references for you in the future, so cultivate the relationship and make sure it's mutually beneficial.